-Bill Bedrossian has been CEO of Covenant House California (CHC) since 2014.
-With 25 years’ experience in child welfare and homeless services, Bill attributes his passion for working with youth to his parents.
-They were foster parents for over 30 years and adopted eight of his 11 siblings through the child welfare system.
+Bill Bedrossian became the president and CEO of Covenant House International (CHI) in February 2023.
+Prior to joining CHI, Bill served as the CEO of Covenant House California since 2014, leading the site to quadruple in size in those eight years.
+Bill’s passion for working with youth came from his parents, who have been foster parents for over 30 years and have adopted 8 of his 11 siblings through the child welfare system.

 Candida Sauceda is the Interim National Director at Casa Alianza Honduras and brings with her nearly 25 years of experience in a senior leadership role at the organization.
 Throughout the years she has been an integral part in establishing Casa Alianza Honduras as one of the premier children's social service organizations in Honduras.
 In addition to holding a Masters Degree in Education and Psychology, she has extensive expertise in leading non-profit human resource teams and sits on the board of the Honduran Christian Foundation.

 Carlette started her career at Covenant House Alaska as an intern 25 years ago.
 She is a second-generation Covenant House employee; her mother worked at Covenant House Alaska as a case manager for 13 years.
 Her passion and dedication to serving youth led her to positions such as Program Coordinator for Rights of Passage, Director of External Affairs for Covenant House Washington.
 In 2017, Carlette served as Interim Executive Director of Covenant House Illinois, helping establish Covenant House’s newest site in Chicago.
 For the past eight years, Carlette has served as Chief Operating Officer for Covenant House Alaska.